Skip to main content

-You will be invited to write to us about it within the next 14 days so it can be investigated formally.
+4. If your concern is not resolved on the telephone and becomes a complaint, you will be invited to write to us within the next 14 days so it can be investigated formally.

 • The detail of the complaint; and